GunnarPDX/React-Rails-Starter-App/README.md

 ![Image of app](https://res.cloudinary.com/dmqtrnawm/image/upload/v1577935317/react-rails-starter-app/starter-app_nu5ats.png)
 ## About
 A simple React on Rails starter app with Devise user accounts and active admin for site management.
-Feel free to mess around with this and build on it.
+The app serves as a simple forum/chat-app /blog where users can create posts and comment on them.
+Feel free to mess around with this and build on it, if you want to contribute just fork it and create a pull request.

 ## Specs